Trinity Church, Kezbegi, Georgia.

 Driving

 Kick off the day with a drive east to Kakheti, Georgia’s legendary wine region and the birthplace of some of the world’s oldest winemaking traditions.
 On the way, stop to explore Ananuri Fortress, a clifftop stronghold with fairytale towers and sweeping views over the Aragvi River.
-Then it’s into the heart of Kakheti for a leisurely lunch and wine tasting at a local vineyard, where you’ll try Georgian wine made using the qvevri method - buried clay vessels to ferment and store wine naturally.
-In the afternoon, stroll through sun-drenched vines from Mosmieri to Kondoli Winery, where you’ll dive deeper into Georgia’s 8000 year old winemaking heritage.
-Then, check into Qvevrebi Hotel – a boutique wine retreat where each room is shaped like a giant qvevri clay vessel.
-Clever, cosy and set among the vineyards, it’s the perfect spot to toast the sunset and wind down for the night.
+Then it’s into the heart of Kakheti for a leisurely lunch and wine tasting at a local vineyard, where you’ll try Georgian wine made using the qvevri method – buried clay vessels to ferment and store wine naturally.
+In the afternoon, stroll through sun-drenched vines from Mosmieri to Kondoli Winery, where you’ll dive deeper into Georgia’s 8,000-year-old winemaking heritage.
+Then, check into your Standout Stay of the trip, Qvevrebi Hotel – a boutique wine retreat, where each room is shaped like a giant qvevri clay vessel.
+Clever, cozy and set among the vineyards, it’s the perfect spot to toast the sunset and wind down for the night.

 Day 6